Rdoolz51/Horiseon/README.md

+Using the instructions below, I cleaned up the Horiseon index.html file and style.css file.
+I consolidated multiple selectors inside the stylesheet, I changed multiple divs to correct semkantic html, I added alt tags to images, and commented where necessary.

 # 01 HTML, CSS, and Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities and/or socio-economic restrictions have access to their website.
 Accessible websites are better optimized for search engines, and help companies avoid litigation.